yinhui87/sublime-phpfmt/README.md

 ### Installation
 ####Requirements
-- **You must have a running copy of PHP on the machine you are running Sublime Text** It runs better with PHP 5.5 or newer installed in the machine running the plugin.
-It works with PHP 5.4 if formatting only PHP 5.4 codes.
-Do not attempt to format PHP 5.5 code with PHP 5.4 binary.
+- **You must have a running copy of PHP on the machine you are running Sublime Text**

+Plugin runs better with PHP 5.5 or newer installed in the machine running the plugin.
+It works with PHP 5.4 if formatting only PHP 5.4 codes. *Do not attempt to format PHP 5.5 code with PHP 5.4 binary.*

 ####Install this plugin through Package Manager.
 - In Sublime Text press `ctrl+shift+P`